 Dan-Air's acquisition of its first two BAC One-Elevens from American Airlines in 1969 necessitated a major modification programme at Lasham before these aircraft could join the UK civil aircraft register as these were 400 series models that had been built to comply with US airworthiness requirements, which differed in several important aspects from the UK's airworthiness requirements.
 The introduction of Dan-Air's first American-built jet aircraft, an ex-Pan Am Boeing 707 320 series "Intercontinental", in 1971 eventually led to Dan-Air Engineering being granted "FAA Repair Station" status.
 This meant that it could perform maintenance, repair and overhaul (MRO) tasks on aircraft that were on the US civil aircraft register and/or were governed by US airworthiness standards.
 Dan-Air's decision to become the first British operator of the Boeing 727 resulted in the purchase of three 100 series examples from Japan Airlines (JAL) in 1972.
 As these aircraft lacked high frequency (HF) radios, they needed to be flown across the Pacific with two intermediate 24-hour stops at Wake Island and Honolulu (where the aircraft refuelled and waited for the overflight of the next scheduled Tokyo — Los Angeles 747 service to provide navigational assistance for the next stage of the onward journey until Los Angeles was reached).
 After reaching the US, they underwent an extensive modification programme at Boeing's Wichita plant in Kansas to comply with British Civil Airworthiness Requirements (BCAR).
 These modifications entailed the installation of and additional emergency door on each side of the rear fuselage and a full stall-protection system, including a stick pusher and stick shaker.
 Following their arrival in the UK at Dan-Air Engineering's Lasham base each aircraft was fitted with new galleys manufactured by Dan-Air Engineering together with 150 seats.
 The aircraft were also repainted at Lasham prior to their entry into service with Dan-Air in 1973.

-Left - G-BAEF in JAL colours with it's UK registration.
+Left - G-BAEF in JAL colours with its UK registration.
 The new emergency doors are visible.
 The Aircraft was repainted in Dan Air colours shortly afterwards.
-Right G-AXCX BAC 1-11 in 1969 - Images can be enlarged.
+Right G-AXCX BAC 1-11 in 1969

 By the mid-1970s, Dan-Air Engineering's workforce had expanded to more than 800, the vast majority of whom were based at Lasham.
 The continuing, rapid expansion of the Dan-Air fleet during the 1970s as well as growing third-party work during that period resulted in the opening of Dan-Air Engineering's second maintenance base at Manchester Airport in 1976.
 The new Manchester base took over Lasham's maintenance of Dan-Air's One-Eleven and Hawker Siddeley 748 fleets.
 It also developed third-party de Havilland Canada Dash 7 and McDonnell Douglas MD-80 maintenance capabilities, as a result of which Lasham began to specialise in the maintenance of all Boeing narrowbodied aircraft types.
 Eventually, Dan-Air Engineering became the second biggest employer at Manchester Airport, after the airport authority.
 Dan-Air had its entire 17-strong One-Eleven fleet hush-kitted at Dan-Air Engineering's Manchester base by the end of 1985.
 By the late-1980s, Dan-Air Engineering's total workforce had almost doubled to 1,500.
 New aircraft evaluated in the late 1960s included the McDonnell Douglas DC8.
 The Boeing 707 was the chosen type, Dan Air Engineering was certified to carry out major C Check engineering on both ranges.
 As well as many other types.
 They were licenced with the UK Civil Aviation Authority and the United States FAA.
 Major contaracts from UK airlines came in the 1970s British Caledonian, Laker, British Island Airways and by the end of the decade Air Europe entrsuted Dan Air Engineering